-Based on discussions and information provided by the University's Parking Department, the equation used for calculating parking spaces is based on the number of full-time enrollees (FTE) and the number of FTE living in campus housing.
-One (1) parking space is provided for every 2.94 FTE and one (1) parking space is provided for every two (2) FTE living in campus housing[MK141].
+Based on discussions and information provided by the University's Parking Department, the equation used for calculating parking spaces is based on the number of full-time enrollees (FTE)

+2) Available capacity = (3) - (1).
+Positive number indicates excess capacity & negative number indicates additional spaces needed to satisfy parking demand for year 2035 and the number of FTE living in campus housing.
+One (1) parking space is provided for every 2.94 FTE and one (1) parking space is provided for every two (2) FTE living in campus housing.
 Based on the future population estimates provided by the University, the FTE population at the Biscayne Bay Campus is estimated to be 3,906 (year 2020) and 781 FTE living in campus housing.